nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/erm/error_recording_sw/example_board_readme.md

 Running the demo
 ================
-The log below shows the output of the hello world demo in the terminal window:
+The log below shows the output of the demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ERM error recording example.

-Original ram data correct.
+Flipped bit was corrected.

-ERM error recording address is 0x20000000.
+ERM error recording address is 0x28001f00.

 ERM error recording example finished successfully.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note:
-All system bus masters can access the programming model:
-1. Only in supervisor mode
-2. Using only 32-bit (word) accesses
-Any of the following attempted references to the programming model generates an error termination:
-1. In user mode
-2. Using non-32-bit access sizes
-3. To undefined (reserved) addresses